 I’ve explained the fight-flight reaction in more detail HERE.

 Unfortunately, in a confined space this Fight-or-flight reaction is of no help to us.
-For instance, if we’re in an underground train which has stopped in a tunnel, what we actually need to do is just to wait until the signals change and the train driver is allowed to move off again.
+For instance, if we’re in an underground train which has stopped in a tunnel, what we actually need to do is just to wait until the signals change and the train driver can move off again.
 We just need to calm our brains and bodies rather than preparing them for strenuous activity.

 To be effective, hypnosis therapy for claustrophobia should include a range of techniques to address all these components of the phobia.
 CLICK HERE for more detailed information on what happens in a therapy session.